madetech/handbook/company/beliefs_and_values.md

-## Our Beliefs
+## Our Beliefs and Values
+We're

+* We believe that everyone in our company should be learning something new every day.
+We invest heavily into initiatives which will help us to cultivate an environment where **everyone** is striving to perform better.

+* Responsibility is taken, not given.
+We believe people need to to use their own initiative and take opportunities when they present themselves.

-* We believe that doing is more valuable than talking.
+* We believe that 'doing' is more valuable than 'talking'.
 That's why we hire do'ers and have very few talkers amongst our ranks.

-* We believe that everyone in our company should be learning something new every day.
-So we invest heavily into initiatives which will help us to cultivate an environment where **everyone** is striving to perform better every day.

-* We believe people need to to use their own initiative and take opportunities, rather than waiting for opportunities to present themselves.

-* We believe that our customers should be moving much faster than they do.
+* We believe that nearly all organisations can move faster than they do.

 * We believe the adoption of Agile is in it's infancy and that agile principles will underpin all high-performance businesses in years to come.

 * We believe that software is transforming the way businesses work.

-* We believe in running a sustainable company.
+* We believe that it's important to run a sustainable company.

-* We believe people are motivated not by a carrot and and a stick, but by education and curiosity.

-* Motivate like open source software

-* We believe in a flat structure with self-motivating individuals
+* We believe in a flat structure with self-organising teams.

-* Individuals with self direction
-* Creative, interesting and self-directed
+* We favour creative, interesting and self-direction over top-down management.
-* Short term motivational incentives cause long-term damage by undermining the persons motives to perform an activity

 ## Our Values
 * Individuals and interactions over processes and tools
 * Working software over comprehensive documentation
 * Customer collaboration over contract negotiation
 * Responding to change over following a plan

 * Ruthless prioritization
 * Responsibility is taken, it isn’t given.
 * Nothing at Made is somebody else's problem